alvin-dennis/Chat-App/README.md

 - Create your .env file using the sample given below
 - Run 'npm run build' command
 - Run 'npm run dev' to see the live changes and modify
-- Run 'npm run preview' to see the live site with te last saved edit
+- Run 'npm run preview' to see the live site with the last saved edit

  ```env